Levis318/MASTERCODERS.github.io/README.md

    Steps:
    1. a registering an arrow key
    2. a keyboard event listener
-   3. Make the "square" move asscociative with the background
+   3. make the "square" move asscociative with the background
+   4. assign speed to the avatar
+   5. make it work on the screen
+   6. handle obstacle mechanics so the avatar doesn't clip through walls

 3. Player jumps up and then falls down when User presses the up arrow key
 4. Player has a certain speed